- New ways of working for our devolved nations team – what does this mean?

 We have also updated some of the ways we work so that we can have greater impact in the devolved nations and, over time, increase and improve the service we can offer members in Wales, Scotland and Northern Ireland.
 The external demand on our teams in the nations has grown significantly and as we build our profile and influence, we expect this trend to continue.
 This is a good thing and a sign of the hard work we’re doing to give our members a voice in the devolved nations.

-However, with finite capacity, it’s becoming more and more important that the teams in the nations know that they can draw upon the resources of the wider College and that all of our teams and divisions renew their commitment to delivering for our members across the UK.
+However, with finite capacity, it had become more and more important that the teams in the nations know that they can draw upon the resources of the wider College and that all of our teams and divisions renew their commitment to delivering for our members across the UK.
 That enables staff in Northern Ireland, Wales and Scotland to focus on delivering the policy objectives identified by College members, advocating on behalf of our members and the children you care for and supporting our Officers and Committees in the Nations to have real influence and impact.

 What does this mean for the number of staff working in Wales?

 There has been no impact on the number of staff working in Wales – we still have two full time roles in Wales, working within a structure that is broadly similar to the existing one.
 This is about increasing our influence and impact in the nations, whilst developing new ways of working in response to the needs of our staff and the changing environment.
 Having a strong staff presence in the nations is central to achieving the desired impact.